 Now let’s fast forward to what is, for most, the next major age-based milestone in their journey toward retirement–age 65.
-Being that age 65 is the average age of retirement in New Hampshire, this is, for most, the end of that journey.
+Being that age 65 is the average age of retirement in New Hampshire, this is nearing the end of that journey.
 However, there are a few key financial and retirement strategies that ought to be considered which could affect your decision to end that journey before or at 65, or, perhaps, keep on going for a little bit longer.

 1. Social Security Maximization Options